Trudeau tries to reassure Canadians vaccines are coming

 Nelson Wiseman, a political science professor at the University of Toronto, said criticisms of Trudeau aren’t fully deserved.

-“He has been transparent without releasing the contracts with the pharma companies, but what country has released them?,” Wiseman said “The reality is that Canada does not have domestic capacity to produce the vaccines and some other countries do.
-People are impatient because their hopes were boosted, it is mid-winter, and they are looking to escape this plague. ”
+“The reality is that Canada does not have domestic capacity to produce the vaccines and some other countries do.
+People are impatient because their hopes were boosted, it is mid-winter, and they are looking to escape this plague,” Wiseman said.

-Wiseman said Trudeau has blindsided by the pharma companies who said they would deliver more doses earlier and they have now retracted on what they said.
+Wiseman said Trudeau was blindsided by the pharma companies who said they would deliver more doses earlier and have now retracted on what they said.

 “Trudeau’s poll numbers are down but if we see millions of doses arriving in March-April, the heat will be off,” Wiseman said.
-“I personally don’t think the slow rollout here means much although the media and much of the public do not see it that way.”